 Jon earned his doctorate from Boston University, his Master’s degree from the Boston Conservatory, and his bachelor’s degree from Wheaton College.
 His principal teachers include Edwin Childs, Dalit Warshaw, Jan Swafford, Joshua Fineberg, Richard Cornell, and Samuel Headrick.
 Jon also studied with Allain Gaussin and Andre Bon at the American Conservatory in Fontainebleau, and with Ladislav Kubik at the Czech-American Summer Music Institute in Prague.

-An avid fan of Chicago Cubs baseball, food, travel, and wine, Jon lives with his wife and daughter in Worcester, MA where, in addition to his aforementioned activities, he writes about music for the Arts Fuse, Worcester Telegram & Gazette, and Worcester Magazine, and occasionally contributes witty commentary to his blog, Schlep’s Corner.
+An avid fan of Chicago Cubs baseball, food, travel, and wine, Jon lives with his wife and daughter in Worcester, MA where, in addition to his aforementioned activities, he writes about music for the Arts Fuse and Worcester Telegram & Gazette.